rexfordkelly-on-nodejs/-Unmaintained-Node-file-server/README.md

 **Special options methods**

-Lactate has some special methods to reduce visual clutter:
+Lactate has some special methods to reduce visual clutter.
+For setting client-side expiration use `maxAge`

 ```js
 lactate.maxAge('two days');